Headings For A Literature Review

 VI.
 Using Subheadings Effectively

 Subheadings (H3, H4, etc.) are essential for organizing complex sections of your literature review.
-They allow you to break down large themes into smaller, more manageable components.
-Use subheadings to highlight key arguments, supporting evidence, and counterarguments.
-Maintain a consistent hierarchical structure using appropriate heading levels to visually represent the relationships between different ideas.
+That said, they allow you to break down large themes into smaller, more manageable components.
+That said, use subheadings to highlight key arguments, supporting evidence, and counterarguments.
+Maintain a consistent hierarchical structure using appropriate heading levels to visually represent the relationships between different ideas Simple, but easy to overlook..

 VII.
 Revising and Refining Your Headings